 I make my clients the boss in their sessions, which means from the first session they get to shape our work together in a way that suits them – not me.
 In other words, I don’t offer a one-size-fits-all approach but work collaboratively to find the combination of approaches that are effective.

 My extensive experience means I can utilise a range of different psychological approaches in my work.
 In addition to my core Human Givens Therapy and Coaching, I can utilise a range of other approaches such as CBT, solution-focused therapy/coaching, hypnotherapy, strategic therapy/coaching, mindfulness and narrative.
+And through my IMPACT Model, I can offer a form of support that is truly unique.

 I trained with the Human Givens Institute in Human Givens Therapy and I am an Accredited Therapist with the National Counselling Society.
-I am on the Professional Standards Authority Accredited Register the National Counselling Society.
+I am on the Professional Standards Authority Accredited Register of the National Counselling Society.

-As a coach I trained with The Performance Coach and I am a European Mentoring & Coaching Council Accredited Practitioner.
+As a coach, I trained with The Performance Coach and I am a European Mentoring & Coaching Council Accredited Practitioner.
 From 2015 to 2018, I belonged to the EMCC UK Academic Members Forum which promotes the use of coaching in Higher Education.

 Away from work, I love walking in The Peak District and am very happy drinking a pint of real ale and enjoying eating and cooking Indian food.